-When you terminate an instance, you can keep the associated boot volume and use it to launch a new instance using a different instance type or shape.
-See Creating an Instance for how to launch an instance based on a boot volume.
-This allows you to easily switch from a bare metal instance to a VM instance and vice versa, or scale up or down the number of cores for an instance.
+When you terminate an instance, you can keep the associated boot volume and use it to launch a new instance with a different instance type or shape.
+This allows you to easily switch from a bare metal instance to a VM instance and vice versa, or scale up or scale down the number of cores for an instance.
+See Creating an Instance for steps to launch an instance based on a boot volume.

 When you attach a block volume to a VM instance, you have two options for attachment type, iSCSI or paravirtualized.
-Paravirtualized attachments simplify the process of configuring your block storage by removing the extra commands required before connecting to an iSCSI-attached volume.
-The trade-off is that IOPS performance for iSCSI attachments is greater than that for paravirtualized attachments, so you need to consider your requirements when selecting a volume's attachment type.
+Paravirtualized attachments simplify the process of configuring your block storage by removing the extra commands that are required before connecting to an iSCSI-attached volume.
+The trade-off is that IOPS performance for iSCSI attachments is greater than that for paravirtualized attachments.
+You should consider your requirements when selecting a volume's attachment type.

 Connecting to Volumes on Linux Instances

 When connecting to volumes on Linux instances, if you want to automatically mount these volumes on instance boot, you need to use some specific options in the

 /etc/fstab file, or the instance may fail to launch.
 See /etc/fstab Options and /etc/fstab Options for Block Volumes Using Consistent Device Paths for more information.